zhangsikai123/localai/README.md

 ## Features

-- [x] Chat with LLM using APIs.
+- [√] Chat with LLM using APIs.
-- [x] Chat with LLM using Locally deployed Ollama serve.
+- [√] Chat with LLM using Locally deployed Ollama serve.
-- [x] Lightweight backend && frontend.
+- [√] Lightweight backend && frontend.

 ## Quick Start
 ### Your PC/Server